pesos/optimus/README.md

   * [Make a development branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository)
   * Add your feature
   * Test it
-  * [Create a pull request](https://help.github.com/articles/creating-a-pull-request).
+  * [Create a pull request](https://help.github.com/articles/creating-a-pull-request) against the project's [**dev**](https://github.com/pesos/optimus/tree/dev) branch.
 If the feature is in response to an issue, reference the original issue.
 Find instructions to do so [here](https://github.com/blog/1506-closing-issues-via-pull-requests)
 2. Raising an issue
   * Determine what is breaking
   * Raise an issue [here](https://github.com/pesos/optimus/issues)